msfeldstein/create-vive-project/README.md

 `npm install`
 `npm start`

+# Todo

+- Make a way to have prototypes publishable in one step to github pages or something

 # Suggestions

 Any ideas for things you think most prototypes would want, either submit an issue or tweet me at @msfeldstein